kakutai/nodelj/README.md

 Nodelj is intended to be a luajit version of Nodejs.

+Note: The above is an aspiration, and not the current status of the project.

 The current implementation is a base framework with some simple examples.

 Current features: